shoui520/shoui520.github.io/docs/vn-linux.md

 You need to download ja_JP.sjis from [here](https://cdn.discordapp.com/attachments/813105334763126814/825472692558889022/ja_JP.sjis.zip) first.

-Unzip it to a memorable location on your computer and `cd` into that directory.
+Extract it to a memorable location on your computer and `cd` into that directory.

 ```bash
 cd /path/to/ja_JP.sjis